Transport in Mozambique

 cotton, fiber, chrome, iron ore, copper and lead, coal

-Container terminal
+- Container terminal

 - Access to the landlocked countries of the region: Zimbabwe,

-Malawi, the Democratic Republic of the Congo
+Malawi, the DR Congo

 and Zambia